-The Gold Coast Regional Botanic Gardens are open year round, from dawn to dusk each day.
+The Gold Coast Regional Botanic Gardens are open year round, from 5am to 7pm each day.

 It's free to visit the gardens, where there’s an experience for everyone - smell and touch plants and flowers at the Sensory Garden, explore our local plants in the Mangroves to Mountains walk, visit the native Butterfly Garden or smell the roses in the Rose Garden.